 If you are feeling more tired than usual during your pregnancy, it is not hard to figure out one of the reasons why.
 Your body is going into overdrive to help create another human being (or perhaps more), and that takes a lot of work (even if you are not physically witnessing most of it).
 However, there is more going on here than you realize.

 No matter what the reason, being consistently fatigued during your pregnancy can be very inconvenient.
 You do not get to take a nine month vacation while you are pregnant – you still have things to do and a life to live!

 This is why beating the fatigues of pregnancy is so important, and it is actually not as hard to do as you would think.

 There are actually many factors that help contribute to your sudden need for lots of rest during pregnancy, and we have already covered one of them.

 During your first trimester, you are going through a lot of hormonal changes, including a much higher level of progesterone than your body is used to.
-The fetus is also consuming a lot of your energy as the first trimester is one stage that experiences a lot of rapid growth.

 Your third trimester fatigue can be explained by your recent weight gain due to the almost fully-formed baby, and carrying the fat you have gained eating for two, which slows down even further your lymphatic system.
 Thus, you become more bogged down, and fatigued.